 The latest version of CloudBerry Explorer for OpenStack is out, featuring a revamped chunk upload mechanism.
 Needless to say, the files now take appreciably less time to upload.
 Read on to learn more about the novelty.

 CloudBerry Drive 2.3.3 has been released.
-The latest iteration packs a number of welcomed bug fixes as well as support for internal URL use for OpenStack-esque cloud storage services.
+The latest iteration packs a number of welcomed bug fixes as well as support for internal URL use for OpenStack type cloud storage services.

 We are glad to introduce the updated CloudBerry Backup 5.1 with some great features included.
 We implemented a possibility to exclude files from image-based backup and you can now resize NTFS partitions during image-based restoration.